A boosted second-order convex splitting algorithm based on gradient flows: Introduction

-where $H(u)$ is a convex function, $\nabla F(u)$ is a Lipschitz continuous function with constant $L$, and $X$ is a finite-dimensional Hilbert space.
-Nonconvex optimizations have wide applications and the difference of convex functions algorithm (shortened as DCA henceforth) is one of the most efficient algorithms \cite{LeThi2018,LPH, Lethi2024}.
-We refer to \cite{APX,Pangcui} for detailed difference of convex functions (DC) structure and analysis for many widely used nonconvex optimization problems.
+where $X$ is a finite-dimensional Hilbert space, $H: X\to\mathbb{R}\cup\{+\infty\}$ is a proper, lower semicontinuous and convex function, $F$ is a proper function whose gradient $\nabla F$ is Lipschitz continuous with Lipschitz constant $L$.
+Nonconvex problems have wide-ranging applications, and the difference of convex functions algorithm (shortened as DCA henceforth) is one of the most efficient schemes \cite{LeThi2018, LPH, Lethi2024}.
+We refer to \cite{APX, Pangcui} for detailed discussions of the reader to the difference-of-convex-functions (DC) structure and analysis for many widely used nonconvex optimization problems.

-The widely employed second-order implicit-explicit (IMEX) convex splitting technique finds extensive application in phase-field simulations \cite{Shen2010, Li2017, Feng2013} and solving systems of ordinary differential equations \cite{ARW1995}.
-The method can be written as:
+Numerous works \cite{Schropp2000,helmke1996,su2016} have explored the connection between ordinary differential equations and optimization.
+In particular, the study \cite{su2016} offers novel insights into Nesterov's accelerated method and establishes a series of theoretical results regarding the first-order gradient method.
+Motivated by these investigations, the gradient descent method can be interpreted as discretizing the gradient flow $\frac{du}{dt}=-\nabla Q(u)$ via the forward Euler method, which takes the form